Gnabry and Lewandowski fire ruthless Bayern into Champions League final - RFI

 - Astonishing transformation -

-The next big let-off for the Bavarians came when Leo Dubois sent a pass in behind and Toko-Ekambi had the chance, getting his shot away at the second attempt but hitting the upright.
+The next big let-off for the Bavarians came when Leo Dubois sent a pass in behind for Toko-Ekambi.
+He got his shot away at the second attempt but hit the upright.

 Just 49 seconds after that, Lyon were behind.